-Setting up integration at global level
+# Setting up GitLab integration at global level

 This section explains how to set up GitLab and SonarQube Community Build for global integration.
 To perform this setup, you need the global Administer System permission in SonarQube Community Build.

-Preparing the integration
+## Preparing the integration <a href="#preparing" id="preparing"></a>

-Verifying the server base URL
+<summary>Verifying the server base URL</summary>

 You must configure your SonarQube Server base URL in SonarQube Server, otherwise, integration features will not work correctly.
-See Server base URL.
+See [server-base-url](https://docs.sonarsource.com/sonarqube-community-build/instance-administration/server-base-url "mention").

 You must provide a GitLab access token that will be used by SonarQube Community Build to import the repositories.
 This token will be stored in SonarQube Community Build and can be revoked at any time in GitLab.